 How Does an Attic Fan Work?

 Most attic fans rely on electricity as the source of power, although there have been solar-powered attic fans in the past decade.
-Attic fans are installed on gable walls or on roofs to help exhaust hot attic air from the house outside.
+Attic fans are installed on gable walls or roofs to help exhaust hot attic air from the house outside.

 The primary role of an attic fan is to remove hot air from your attic through soffit vents that are pre-installed in the eaves.
 Attics will always be the hottest space in a house as the sun hits the roofing sheets.
-However, when there is too much heat in the attic, it can begin seeping down to other rooms.
+However, when too much heat in the attic, it can begin seeping down to other rooms.

 The role of the attic fan is to prevent the accumulation of this heat, thus, ensuring the heat doesn’t spread into other rooms.
 Although the attic is pre-designed to expel hot air and replace it with cool air, the fan speeds up the system.